-Today we’re explaining to you all about using photos for social media to grow your business!
+Today we’re explaining to you all about using stock photos for social media to grow your business!

-So if you are a solopreneur, small business owner, or if you got asked to manage a company’s social media accounts and you have no idea where to start, we got your back!
+So if you are a solopreneur, small business owner, or if you got asked to manage a company’s social media accounts or social media marketing strategy and you have no idea where to start, we got your back!

 Our Fictional Case: The Little Coffee Shop around the Corner

 To further clarify who can benefit from this, we are going to imagine there is a coffee shop, a typical cozy, familiar place around the corner.